The Screen Queensland Digital Games Incentive attracts games development projects to Queensland and encourages further growth in the local sector.

 Screen Queensland’s liability in relation to the application process is limited to $1.

-Screen Queensland reserves the right to change any element of the Incentive, these Guidelines or the application process at any time and in its absolute discretion.
+Screen Queensland reserves the right to change any element of the incentive, these Guidelines or the application process at any time and in its absolute discretion.